irvanwilly13/FinalProjectIOS_IrvanWilly/README.md

 - *Login*: Login to the App.
 - *Register*:  Register Account to Login the App.
 - *Logout*: Logout from the App.
-- *Food Category": Choices from several food categories
+- *Food Category*: Choices from several food categories
-- *Food Detail":  Access complete information about each food item, including images.
+- *Food Detail*:  Access complete information about each food item, including images.
 - *Chart*: Display the selected food
 - *Detail Order*: Displays all information about the order before payment
 - *Payment*: Make a payment.